 The fund is able to invest in economic activities that currently cannot be classified as aligned with the EU Taxonomy.
-This occurs, among other reasons, due to the environmental objectives currently not having complete technical screening criteria and due to the access to reported data from companies being insufficient.
+This occurs, among other reasons, due to an insufficient amount of data reported by the company.

-At the end of the reference period, the fund had 28.43% of sustainable investments with an environmental objective not aligned with the EU Taxonomy.
+During the reference period, the fund had 35.09% of sustainable investments with environmental objectives that were not aligned with the EU taxonomy.